JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v1.6.0
+* Added mat foundations to `Pynite`.
+This is still a "beta" feature.
+Mat foundations are functional, but they are still fairly basic and are largely untested.
+They don't yet report soil pressures, or allow for you to set effective strip widths.
+They do support point loads applied to the mat, and they automatically assign soil springs when you supply a subgrade modulus of reaction.
+Use at your own risk.
+* Improved speed for descritizing models with many physical members.
+* Adjusted a few display colors for the VTK Renderer's 'print' theme in an effort to make more printer friendly visualizations.
+* Added more tests to expand code coverage of visualization.
+* Major improvements to documentation program wide.

 v1.5.0
 * Extended max/min enveloping to plate/quad meshes.
 Now you can quickly check the max/min mesh forces accross multiple load combinations in one simple command by passing a list of `combo_tags` to the functions.
 * Added max/min enveloping to torsion.